 All the time, we have people say, “But my video has to be longer.”
 Ask yourself: Can you break it up?

 If students come into your course and each lecture is just five minutes.
 Well, that’s quick.
-There is minimal time investment on their part.
+There’s minimal time investment on their part.
 Next thing they know they have finished four lessons back to back because they are easily digestible.
 Try to keep each lesson to one to two key concepts.
 Break up longer video recordings.
 Don’t be overwhelming.

 Additionally, think of what you do when you open a new purchase.
 You poke around.
 When someone buys your course, they’re going to navigate around and see what the course looks like.
 Clear and value-forward titles enhance the idea you’re providing value.

 Write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lecture on creating content.

 Now that you know how to outline properly, it’s time to create an online course.